zkrising/Tachi/docs/docs/codebase/implementation-details/search.md

 	Regex has performance issues on larger datasets and we want to avoid it.
 Most regexes cannot use indexes, and therefore invoke a COLLSCAN, which we want to avoid.

+## User Searching

+Searching users, on the other hand, has to use regex-based searching.

+The `$text` method attempts to break things up based on their words, but that doesn't help with usernames, as they are all too frequently `XxX_One_Long_Str1ng_xXx`.

+Instead, we use a case insensitive regex - similar to SQL's `LIKE`.

+This means we do not have a `__textScore` property for this search to sort on.
+Instead, we just constrict returns to around 15, and have the user whittle their search down better.